 Every seat in the house offers excellent viewing opportunities; just make sure all family members are fully protected from the sometime searing Arizona heat!

-This is a new showcase for multimedia and hands on displays, referencing Arizona history and city life.
+This is a showcase for multimedia and hands on displays, referencing Arizona history and city life.
 Recently renamed, it now acts as a gathering place for all age groups, focusing on twentieth and twenty first century history.

 The family can learn about and enjoy exhibits which will take them on a trip through time, from early settlements to WWII, the post war growth of desert cities to a look at Arizona pop culture.
+If you’re a local like me who wants to be more connected to our culture, it is certainly a place to visit.
+And if you’re a tourist, I’d say learning about the culture in the place you’re visiting is always valuable.

 Enjoy the new Copper Mine Exhibit, featuring a scale model of an Arizona copper mine with interesting facts together with mineral and ore displays, as well as the Geology Activity Booklets for kids.
 A fun learning experience for all!